madetech/blog/posts/privilege_bingo.md

 Intersectionality, BAME, cis, anonymous hiring, inclusion.
 These words are likely not on your ticket if you are playing privilege bingo.
 Like a canary in a coal mine, a lack of understanding of these concepts will likely mean your daily actions reinforce systemic discrimination.

-We aren't good at diversity and that is our fault as a business, as an industry and as a collection of humans.
+We aren't good at diversity and that is something we need to work on as a business, as an industry, and as a collection of humans.
 There are direct and indirect effects caused by our policies and our privilege that actively work against us building a more diverse team.

 We didn't set out to avoid diversity, we just didn't and perhaps still don't have enough knowledge to encourage it.
-We didn't implement a refer a friend scheme to discourage diverse hiring, however it's fairly well know that your friends, especially ex-colleagues will mostly be like you in an industry already suffering from a lack of diversity.
+We didn't implement a refer a friend scheme to discourage diverse hiring, however it's fairly well known that your friends, especially ex-colleagues will mostly be like you in terms of gender and ethnicity given you're in an industry already suffering from a lack of diversity.

 ## Awakening from ignorance